MickeyKay/better-font-awesome-library/README.md

 ## To Do ##
 Ideas?
 File an issue or add a pull request!
-* Add section on manually updating the fallback version.
+* Add README section on manually updating the fallback version.

 ## Credits ##
 Special thanks to the following folks and their plugins for inspiration and support: